fbrusch/actam/introduction-to-oop/index.md

 We can of course gather all this code into a function, and generate as many play buttons as we want.

+## Exercises

+* Generate a "keyboard", made as `<button>`s, that allows to play any note in the octave starting from A4 (all the semitones)

+* (experimental!)
+Define a constructor to build objects that represent "virtual instruments": when instantiated, it creates an object, that contains some tweakable music parameters, and also an element that can be instantiated in the DOM (example: a button).
+Then it is possible to play the instrument from the interface, and to tweak it from javascript.